fpoij2po23hrj0798ahrviupn4/campaign-notes/dnd29.md

     - At the stable
         - Andy yells "Hurry, hurry, in the bail of hay"
         - Oberon dumps a bag of ball bearing, and Calor & Oberon jump in the bail of hay -- Dagon is already there
-        - As we jump in the bail of a hay, a blue column of light emanates up, surrounding us
+        - As we jump in the bail of a hay, Andy throws in the sex corset and says "Here, you'll need this", then a blue column of light emanates up, surrounding us